Goldbach's conjecture: Partial results

 In 1948, using sieve theory methods, Alfréd Rényi showed that every sufficiently large even number can be written as the sum of a prime and an almost prime with at most K factors.
 Chen Jingrun showed in 1973 using sieve theory that every sufficiently large even number can be written as the sum of either two primes, or a prime and a semiprime (the product of two primes).
 See Chen's theorem for further information.

 In 1975, Hugh Lowell Montgomery and Bob Vaughan showed that "most" even numbers are expressible as the sum of two primes.
 More precisely, they showed that there exist positive constants c and C such that for all sufficiently large numbers N, every even number less than N is the sum of two primes, with at most CN^{1 − c} exceptions.
 In particular, the set of even integers that are not the sum of two primes has density zero.

 In 1951, Yuri Linnik proved the existence of a constant K such that every sufficiently large even number is the sum of two primes and at most K powers of 2.
 János Pintz and Imre Ruzsa found in 2020 that K = 8 works.
 Assuming the generalized Riemann hypothesis, K = 7 also works, as shown by Roger Heath-Brown and Jan-Christoph Schlage-Puchta in 2002.

 In 2013, Harald Helfgott submitted a proof of the weak conjecture to the Annals of Mathematics Studies book series.
 The article was accepted, but Helfgott decided to undertake major modifications suggested by the referee.
-Despite several revisions, Helfgott's proof has not yet appeared in a peer-reviewed publication.
 The weak conjecture is implied by the Goldbach conjecture, as if n − 3 is a sum of two primes, then n is a sum of three primes.
 But the converse implication and thus the Goldbach conjecture remain unproven even if Helfgott's proof is correct.

 Computational results

-For small values of n, the strong Goldbach conjecture (and hence the weak Goldbach conjecture) can be verified directly.
+For small values of n, the Goldbach conjecture (and hence the weak Goldbach conjecture) can be verified directly.
 For instance, in 1938, Nils Pipping laboriously verified the conjecture up to n = 100,000.
-With the advent of computers, many more values of n have been checked; T. Oliveira e Silva ran a distributed computer search that has verified the conjecture for n ≤ 4e18 (and double-checked up to 4e17) as of 2013.
+With the advent of computers, many more values of n have been checked; Tomás Oliveira e Silva ran a distributed computer search that has verified the conjecture for n ≤ 4e18 (and double-checked up to 4e17) as of 2013.
 One record from this search is that 3,325,581,707,333,960,528 is the smallest number that cannot be written as a sum of two primes where one is smaller than 9781.